LIS

 (1) Identifying and documenting an individual's needs for resources, services, and other supports;

-(2) Using information from assessments, evaluations, observation, and interviews to develop individual service plans;
+(2) Using information from assessments, evaluations, observation, and interviews to develop ISPs;

-(3) Identifying services and resources within the community and established service system to meet the individual's needs; and documenting how resources, services, and natural supports, such as family, can be utilized to achieve an individual's personal habilitative/rehabilitative and life goals; and
+(3) Identifying services and resources within the community and established service system to meet the individual's needs and documenting how resources, services, and natural supports, such as family, can be utilized to achieve an individual's personal habilitative or rehabilitative and life goals; and

-(4) Coordinating the provision of services by public and private providers.
+(4) Coordinating the provision of services by public and private providers; and

 g.
 Persons providing case management services must have abilities to:

-(1) Work as team members, maintaining effective inter- and intra-agency working relationships;
+(1) Work as team members, maintaining effective inter-agency and intra-agency working relationships;

 (2) Work independently, performing position duties under general supervision; and

-(3) Engage and sustain ongoing relationships with individuals receiving services.
+(3) Engage in and sustain ongoing relationships with individuals receiving services.

 3. Providers may bill Medicaid for mental health case management only when the services are provided by qualified mental health case managers.

-F. The state assures that the provision of case management services will not restrict an individual's free choice of providers in violation of § 1902(a)(23) of the Act.
+F. The state ensures that the provision of case management services will not restrict an individual's free choice of providers in violation of § 1902(a)(23) of the Social Security Act.

 1. Eligible recipients will have free choice of the providers of case management services.